ArchanaValsala/govguide-ai-rag/README.md

 What can I do if I missed the objection deadline?
 ```

-## Security Notes

-- do not commit Supabase service-role keys
-- do not commit passwords or bearer tokens
-- keep credentials inside n8n or environment variables
-- do not request DigiD credentials
-- do not store real personal tax data
-- do not expose internal n8n error messages

 ## Current Limitations

-- only six topics are supported
+- Only six topics are supported
-- the classifier is rule-based
+- The classifier is rule-based
-- source coverage is limited
+- Source coverage is limited
-- conversation memory resets on refresh
+- Conversation memory resets on refresh
-- no user authentication is implemented
+- No user authentication is implemented
-- no production deployment configuration is included
+- No production deployment configuration is included
-- responses may occasionally be less concise than intended
+- Responses may occasionally be less concise than intended

 ## Future Improvements

-- add more official sources and topics
+- Add more official sources and topics
-- add persistent conversation sessions
+- Add persistent conversation sessions
-- add automated source refresh and verification
+- Add automated source refresh and verification
-- add automated retrieval evaluation
+- Add automated retrieval evaluation
-- add multilingual answers
+- Add multilingual answers
-- add authentication and rate limiting
+- Add authentication and rate limiting
-- deploy the frontend and workflows
+- Deploy the frontend and workflows
-- add monitoring and structured logs
+- Add monitoring and structured logs

 ## Documentation